Our Mission at The Only Bible

 After about a year or two, I met a man at church and saw him again the preacher's house who loved to read.
 He read some of my writings and told me he enjoyed them very much.

 When this man started a small group, we started going because it was held at the church on Wednesday and we were taking our daughter there at the same time.

 He started having to miss and asked me to fill in a few times.
 Then he asked if I could take over the group altogether.
 I have been leading this group for a few years now.

 I was leading this group, but still continuing my hidden sin.
 The day I chose to come clean came in a men's group.
 I confessed my sin and chose to repent.
 The men prayed over me and I felt like I had shed the addiction.

 A few months later, I found myself mired in it even deeper.
 I read some books and gained some more months of sobriety.
 I even got up and confessed to the church and asked members in the same addiction to confess and come into the truth.

 Then I started feeling unloved and unworthy again.
 I dove deeper into the addiction.
-It got to where I didn't even care how anyone felt, I just wanted to be happy, and my addiction gave me happiness.
+It got to where I didn't even care how anyone felt, I just wanted to be happy, and my addiction pretended to provide happiness.

 The preacher was praying one Sunday and prayed that if anyone had anything getting in the way of a relationship with God, that they would not be able to move until they prayed about it.
 When he came to the media booth after his sermon, I was still stuck to my chair.
 I confessed again, and he told me he would be holding me accountable.
-He asked me to put a blocker on my phone.
+He asked me to put a blocker on my phone and my computer.